notInori/JS-UI-Library/Documentation.md

 However if removing a control while the script is running is more difficult.
 It is recommended to hide the control instead to prevent issues with code to relies on the controls object list.

-For controls that have a direct reference in the control list
+For controls that have an index in the `controls` object list
 ```js
 window.controls[index].style.display = 'none'
 ```